 Before you head out, don’t forget to pack your sunscreen!
 Leading dermatologists everywhere recommend that people of all skin types wear sunscreen as part of their plan to protect themselves from exposure to the sun’s UV radiation, which can lead to skin cancer, including melanoma.
 Unfortunately, it seems most Americans are not heeding this advice.
 According to a recent Harris Omnibus poll, only 19% of Americans wear sunscreen on a daily basis.

 But the verdict among experts is loud and clear: wearing sunscreen is one of the most effective, accessible ways to combat the risk of skin cancer.
-And along with other sun safety measures — including seeking shade and covering up where possible — you can enjoy warm weather and protect your health at the same time.
+Melanoma cancer is a form of skin cancer, which can be treated by undergoing melanoma cancer treatment.
+Along with other sun safety measures — including seeking shade and covering up where possible — you can enjoy warm weather and protect your health at the same time.
 Now that you know why it’s important to protect yourself while enjoying fun in the sun, here are five common sun-protection missteps to be aware of before you head out.

 Assuming all sunscreens are alike: Sunscreen isn’t one size fits all.
 Everyone needs a different sunscreen that’s tailored to their lifestyle and favorite activities, skin type and aesthetic preferences.
 Before you buy, read the label and factor your planned activities and likely time in the sun into your choice of sunscreen.
 One option that meets a wide range of outdoor needs is Neutrogena® Ultra Sheer® Dry-Touch SPF 100+ sunscreen.
 Its lightweight, non-greasy formula goes on easily, and the 100+ SPF ensures maximum broad spectrum protection from those sunburn-inducing UVB rays and harmful UVA rays.